Skip to main content

 Do Indian passport holders need a visa for Thailand from Dubai?

-No. Indian passport holders are visa-exempt for stays of up to 60 days in Thailand.
-You can fly from Dubai and enter Thailand directly at the airport without any advance visa.
-Simply present your valid Indian passport (with at least 6 months validity), a return flight booking, and proof of accommodation at immigration.
+Not currently.
+Indian ordinary-passport holders are at present visa-exempt for stays of up to 60 days in Thailand — you can fly from Dubai and enter directly at the airport with a valid Indian passport (6+ months validity), a return flight booking, and proof of accommodation. ⚠️ This is changing: the Thai Cabinet has approved reverting India to Visa-on-Arrival (15 days), effective 15 days after Royal Gazette publication (not yet published as of June 2026) — verify on thaievisa.go.th before travel.

 What is the Thailand eVOA and should Indian nationals use it?